Georgia Tech vs. Duke NCAA Football Odds, Plays and Insights | October 9, 2021

 Duke Stats and Trends

-- The Blue Devils have been underdogs by 4 points or more one time this year and have not covered the spread once.
+- The Blue Devils have yet to cover the spread this year when underdogs by 4.5 points or more.

-- Duke's games this season have gone over the total in three out of five opportunities (60%).
+- Duke's games this year have gone over the point total in 60% of its opportunities (three times in five games with a set point total).

-- Duke is 3-1 against the spread and 3-1 overall when the team scores more than 25.4 points.
+- Duke is 3-1 against the spread and 3-1 overall when the team notches more than 25.4 points.

-- Duke is 3-1 against the spread and 3-1 overall when the team churns out more than 361.2 yards.
+- Duke is 3-1 against the spread and 3-1 overall when the team picks up more than 361.2 yards.

-- This season the Blue Devils have turned the ball over nine times, one more than the Yellow Jackets' takeaways (8).
+- The Blue Devils have turned the ball over nine times this season, one more turnover than the Yellow Jackets have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.